Once you find a great study abroad program that aligns with your goals, it’s time to actually begin preparing yourself for the big trip.

 - Evacuation in the case of a health emergency or natural disaster

 Before buying a bargain fare though, find out just how flexible flight date changes are.
 After all, you don't want to be forced to buy a whole new ticket if you decide to stay overseas a little longer!
-Fortunately, most airlines will let you change your ticket for $100 + the difference in price.
+Fortunately, most airlines will let you change your ticket for $100 + the difference in price, while some tickets even come with free changes.

-We also recommend not arriving more than a few days prior to your intended program start date.
-While the few extra days may allow for a jump-start in adjusting to the new environment or jet-lag recovery, arriving early may create problems in immigration.
+We also recommend doing your research before planning to arrive more than a few days prior to your intended program start date.
+While the few extra days may allow for a jump-start in adjusting to the new environment or jet lag recovery, arriving early may create problems with your visa.
+A bit of research can help prevent a disaster at border control!

-Take some time to better familiarize yourself with your study abroad country.
-By knowing even briefly your soon-to-be home's culture, history, geography, economy, government -- everything!
-Your study abroad experience will be enriched and your time spent more meaningful.
+Before traveling abroad, take some time to better familiarize yourself with your host country.
+Understanding the culture, history, geography, economy, government -- and anything else – will help you avoid faux pas and improve your immersion.
+Your study abroad experience will be enriched and your time spent more meaningful if you put in the work to make the most of it.

-Talk to others who have been there and seek opportunities to watch movies and read more about the country and its culture.
-Additionally, it would help to avoid those offensive foreigner-follies (such as pointing with your thumb or not slurping your noodles at dinner!)
+Even better, talk to others who have been there and seek opportunities to watch movies and read more about the country and its culture.
+Additionally, it would help to avoid accidentally offending others (such as pointing with your thumb or not slurping your noodles at dinner!).

-Even knowing the most basic of phrases in the local language can make a world of difference in overcoming those first few days of adjustment.
-Enroll in classes, ask fluent friends for help, or download apps, like Duolingo, and podcasts to use on your daily commute to school -- every little bit helps!
+To prepare for your study abroad experience, enroll in language classes, ask fluent friends for help, or download apps, like Duolingo, and podcasts to use on your daily commute to school -- every little bit helps!

-There are a few steps to take in regards to finances before heading off:
+There are a few essential steps to take in regard to finances before heading off:

 Set up an online account